Quick Start

 Kit parts

-The kit has 5 main parts: the IR sensor bar, Arduino Nano RP2040, wheels, battery (not shown) and MinSeg board.
-To assemble, insert the battery into the MinSeg kit.
+1. Insert the battery into the MinSeg kit.
 This could be a tight fit, so be careful!
-Line up the terminals of the battery first (they should connect together well), then rock the battery into place.
+Line up the terminals first, then rock the battery into place.

 The orientation of the Arduino on the MinSeg kit.